 - Destinations allowed by application control may incorrectly show as blocked in the policy tester.

-- Destinations that are blocked by the "Cisco AMP Threat Grid" Integration will be incorrectly reported as "Allowed" by the Policy Tester.
+- Destinations that are blocked by the Umbrella AMP Threat Grid Integration will be incorrectly reported as "Allowed" by the Policy Tester.

 - Destinations that are blocked due to a CNAME will be incorrectly reported as "Allowed" by the Policy Tester.